Sydney East - Central Station to the Opera House

 The Botanical Gardens allows bicycles but you must walk them.
 After that you arrive at the Opera House where it is really busy all of the time.
 So you are not going to make great time through this spectacular part of Sydney.
 The Darling Harbour map is here.

 Also show on the Google map of the Eastern Suburbs is the easiest way to get to Sydney University.
 This is a really popular riding area with over a 1000 riders a day.
-This part of the trail starts from Redfern Station.
+This part of the trail starts from Redfern Station and ends up at the pool in Victoria Park.

 The Prince Alfred Park pool next to Central Station